Stainless steel, 925 silver, gold filled: the differences between jewelry materials

 • Affordable price

-On the other hand, stainless steel is generally heavier than other materials and can be more difficult to work with to create complex designs.
+On the downside, stainless steel is generally heavier than other materials and can be more difficult to work with to create intricate designs.

-925 silver, also called sterling silver, is an alloy composed of 92.5% pure silver and 7.5% other metals, usually copper.
+925 silver, also known as sterling silver, is an alloy composed of 92.5% pure silver and 7.5% other metals, usually copper.
 Here are the characteristics of 925 silver:

 • Beautiful shine and luxurious appearance